Laken finds conflict, love and a reluctant wolf destined to be leader…West discovers her

 “See you soon, little dude.”
 I fist bump his little hand and then quietly slip away.

 Stopping at the door, I take one last look around the room, holding my gaze at my best friend.
 Lindell is busy mingling with the only bald-headed wolf in our pack, Trent—a confident wolf more suited for leadership and command.

 Once my lungs breathe in the outside air, I take off in a wild sprint.
-Within seconds, I transition into my wolf form.
-My clothes rip from my body as I see scraps of fabric fly above me.
-I immediately feel lighter.
-Unchained.
-Free.
-But most of all: relieved—as I leave all my troubles behind me.
+My clothes rip from my body as I transition into my wolf form, scraps of fabric flying above me.
+I immediately feel lighter, unchained, free.
+Most of all, relieved as I shed all my troubles behind me.

 My senses are immediately heightened.
 Smells.
 Sounds.
 The way the dry earth feels beneath my four legs.
 It’s all superior to my human awareness.

-The quicker heart rate pumping blood through my veins reminds me that I’m alive.
+The rapid pulse, pumping blood through my veins, reminds me that I’m alive.
 That I’m stronger.
 Faster.
 More powerful.

 As a human, I am limited.
 As an animal, I am boundless.

 I increase my speed, letting the breeze whip me in the most satisfying manner.
-Trees, bushes, plants—all smell incredible—their aroma strong and crisp.
+Trees, bushes, plants, all smell incredible, their aroma strong and crisp.
 The red soil is musky and fresh.
-I lift my head to the sky and soak up the sun, feeling it’s heat through my thick fur.
+I lift my head to the sky and soak up the sun, feeling it’s warmth through my thick fur.